Institute of Natural Resource Sciences

 Duration: August 2014 - July 2016

-Research area: Landscape and tourism
+Research area: Tourism and sustainable development

-CTI project GREENCITY SWITZERLAND – a label for sustainable urban green spaces
+Innosuisse project GREENCITY SWITZERLAND – a label for sustainable urban green spaces

 Increasing levels of urbanisation mean that urban green spaces are subject to growing ecological and social demands.
 This project involves the development of a GREENCITY SWITZERLAND label to highlight the efforts of cities and communities which have planned, built and continue to manage sustainable urban green spaces and wish to make known their achievements in the public and political arena.

 Project partner: VSSG, Nateco, FiBL, Bioterra, City Gardens of Lucerne, Basel and Winterthur

 Client: Cooperation project, co-funded by Innosuisse (former KTI)

 More information: Project website